Destinations Greece The Cyclades Santorini

 21 suites

-InsiderOne of Imerovigli's original design hotels — the upper-cliff rooms catch the morning sun and the full panoramic caldera frame, the lower ones less so, which is worth knowing when you choose.
+InsiderOne of Imerovigli's original design hotels.
+The upper-cliff rooms catch the morning sun and the full caldera frame, the lower ones less so, which is worth knowing before you choose.
 Imerovigli sits at the caldera's highest point, so the views run wide.

-Marriott Luxury Collection's Santorini property — rooms and villas across multiple restored stone buildings inside a 400-year-old Megalochori village footprint.
-An underground 17th-century wine cave converted into the bar; a kitchen that takes Cycladic ingredients seriously; a quieter, more residential alternative to the caldera headliners.
-The Santorini stay for travellers who came for the food and the wine villages, not the cliff.
+Marriott Luxury Collection's Santorini property: rooms and villas across several restored stone buildings inside a 400-year-old Megalochori village footprint.
+An underground 17th-century wine cave turned into the bar, a kitchen working from Cycladic ingredients, and a quieter, more residential feel than the caldera addresses.
+The Santorini stay for people who came for the food and the wine villages rather than the cliff.

 What it's known for